 With his reputation on the line, Stewart was nervous.
 He said the encounter was over "in a few seconds."

-The name "Maggie May" does not occur in the song; Rod borrowed the title from "Maggie Mae," a Liverpool folk song
+The name "Maggie May" does not appear in the song; Rod borrowed the title from "Maggie Mae," a Liverpool folk song

-about a Lime Street prostitute which the Beatles included on their Let It Be
+about a Lime Street prostitute that the Beatles included on their Let It Be

 Stewart liked the play on words the title created, sometimes introducing the song by saying, "This is 'Maggie May' - sometimes she did, sometimes she didn't."